 What do you think?
 We’re working on a few more touches and I’m constantly changing where things go for function and aesthetic purposes but it’s my favorite space in the house.
 My mustard Chesterfield loveseat might make it down too someday.
 Then I’m never coming upstairs.
 By the way, we put the new feet on the larger mustard Chesterfield couch, sibling to the loveseat we’re keeping, and it’s now available in our etsy shop…along with our most recent finished dresser.
 Take a look-more to come about those later this week.

 In December of 2011 we became first time homeowners.
-Demo, renovation, budget decorating, DIY and more are documented here as well as our furniture ventures.
+Demo, renovation, budget decorating, DIY and more are documented here as well as our furniture finds and makeovers.
 However, as of February 2013, we gave ourselves a year to finish our house before transferring to Seattle (a dream of ours) in the spring of 2014.
-That means our posts will be focused on updating the house on our slim budget.
-Our furniture refinishing will take a backseat during this time but you better believe we'll be back to it as soon as we can.
+Wanna watch the craziness of home reno, DIY and furniture salvaging on a small budget and in a short amount of time?
+Tune in.

 Oh, and if you are a foodie or just want some awesome recipes, visit Annie's food blog, thedabble.com